flutter/website/src/docs/cookbook/design/drawer.md

 ## 4. Close the drawer programmatically

 After a user taps an item, you might want to close the drawer.
-How to achieve this?
-By using the [Navigator]({{site.api}}/flutter/widgets/Navigator-class.html).
+You can do this by using the [Navigator]({{site.api}}/flutter/widgets/Navigator-class.html).

-When a user opens the drawer, Flutter adds the drawer to the navigation stack behind the scenes.
+When a user opens the drawer, Flutter adds the drawer to the navigation stack.
 Therefore, to close the drawer, call `Navigator.pop(context)`.

 <!-- skip -->
 ```dart